This is a video description

 The sketchbook should be the place and time to explore your own ideas and be playful.
 We expect to see ideas generation, concepts, rough sketches and a diverse range of creativity.
 These sketchbooks can support coursework, and also demonstrate a self-directed creative output.

-Submit your portfolio
+Submit your digital portfolio

 Go to submission page